A Strong Foundation Building For Your Child Is A Must: Start Before It’s Too Late

 It takes a lot of courage on your kid’s part when they come and talk about a possible career choice.
 Being dismissive about it without a thought will discourage them from speaking to you openly about their career and shut the channel of communication in an instant.
 It will also make them more defensive and less open to discussion.

-And perhaps your child really has really thought about the career choice and done the research and has a plan.
+And perhaps your child really has really thought about the career choice done the research and has a plan.
 You need to discuss with them their interests and career prospects for a healthy way of finalizing a career choice.

 For Students – What Can You Do To Convince Your Parents About Your Career Choice